escobard/Restaurant-Reviewer-React/README.md

 [Udemy - Modern React with Redux] (https://www.udemy.com/react-redux/)

 ## Contribution

-Feel free to contribute to any and all of the files within this repository as you see fit.
-These files are mainly for personal use, but my goal is to help others better understand JavaScript Object Oriented programming with my software and helpful commentary.
+Feel free to contribute to this repository.
+All files in this repository are protected under the MIT license, but feel free to contribute, fork, star, or share this application as you see fit.

+For commercial or educational use, please paste a link to this repository to give proper credit.

 ## License
 As of October 31st, 2016, these files are open for all to use and contribute to.
 This repository is protected under the [MIT License](http://choosealicense.com/licenses/mit/).